 6.1.3 Enrolment

+There are two types of enrolment certificate that can be used to authenticate requests for authorization tickets:

+ETSI TS 102 941 enrolment credentials following the specification from this standard.
+The provisioning of this type is described in this standard.

+X.509 enrolment credentials following the X.509 format which is specified in RFC 5280 [21] and RFC 5480 [22].
+The provisioning of this type is out-of-scope of this standard since mechanisms already exist.
+The standard will explicitly refer to X.509 enrolment credentials when this type is meant.

+The following process applies to the provisioning of ETSI TS 102 941 enrolment credentials.

 The ITS-S requests its enrolment certificate from the EA (see clause 6.2.3.2).

 When an end entity applies for an enrolment certificate, it may indicate that it is entitled to the certificate directly or indirectly.
-Compare with Section 4.1.4.2 of IEEE 1609.2.1 [ref].
+Compare with Section 4.1.4.2 of IEEE 1609.2.1 [24].

 In the indirect initial enrolment case, the Enrolment Authority (EA) is given assurance that the end entity is entitled to the enrolment certificate by means outside the scope of the enrolment certificate request.
 For example, the enrolment request could happen in an environment that is trusted by the EA and the request could be transmitted over a secure connection.